timtebeek/major-migrations-made-easy-slides/slides.md

-Instead we will look into automation, to make old projects feel like new again, to benefit from JVM & language improvements.
+Instead we will look into automation, to make old projects feel like new again, to benefit from JVM,  language and framework improvements.
 -->

 ---